 1. General Recommendations

 We have selected operational control as the criterion for defining our system boundaries.
-Reporting therefore covers only the properties over which we have operational control, and the utility services that we source directly as a landlord for communal areas, central services or rental areas.
-The only exception is the collection of heating energy data.
-In the reporting year, data on heating energy was collected for all rented properties (data collection: 81 %) or projected (19 %) for the first time for 2019 > see also Environment action area, page 36.
+Reporting therefore only covers the properties over which we have operational control, and the utility services that we source directly as a landlord for communal areas, central services or rental areas.
+The only exception is data on heating energy, which was collected or extrapolated for all rented properties.
 For the individual performance indicators, the following share of the property portfolio is within our system boundaries:

-- Electricity: We are responsible for the purchasing/settlement of all shared electricity consumed in the property portfolio under our management.
+- Electricity: We are responsible for the purchasing/settlement of all electricity consumed for common areas in the property portfolio under our management.

-- Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 58 % of the property portfolio under our management (2019 and 2020).
-Furthermore, we requested and collected around 23 % actual data from third-party utilities for 2019.
-Around 18 % of the remaining missing data was calculated using projections based on the energy certificates and around 1 % based on the building age cluster > see also from page 55.
+- Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 56 % of the property portfolio under our management (2020).
+Furthermore, we requested and collected around 18 % actual data from third-party utilities for 2020.
+Around 6 % of the remaining missing data was calculated using actual data from the previous year, around 19 % using projections based on the energy certificates and around 1 % based on the building age cluster.

 - Water: We are responsible for the purchasing/settlement of all water consumed in the property portfolio under our management.